How to switch from Avalara

 Leaving at the end of the contract period makes the most sense for the majority of businesses, but it shouldn’t be an impulse decision.
 By getting in touch with our team early and letting us know your intent to switch, we’ll have more time to help you migrate across platforms without interruptions or unexpected curveballs.

 At the same time, your company is still responsible for tax collection, regardless of which service you use.
-If transaction data is lost during the migration, your remittance will be incorrect.
+Any gaps in data or timing can create compliance issues.

 Once you’ve selected your cancellation date and informed your team, you’ll need to clearly define which provider is responsible for your filings during the transition period.

-Like TaxCloud, Avalara can file through the Streamlined Sales Tax (SST) program, so they may be filing on your behalf in two different capacities:
+Like TaxCloud, Avalara can file through the Streamlined Sales Tax (SST) program, so they may be filing on your behalf in two separate capacities:

 - As your Certified Service Provider (CSP) through the SST program.